 9. Personalization and targeting tools

 Personalizing your text messages is critical to delivering impactful content that resonates with your subscribers.
 Leading SMS solutions should provide out-of-the-box targeting capabilities and integrate seamlessly with your existing marketing technology stack.
 This will let you create more advanced segmentation to target audiences based on anything and everything you know about your shopper.
-At a minimum, your SMS provider should make it easy to set up the following segments:
+At a minimum, your SMS platform should make it easy to set up the following segments:

 - Purchase history: Create segments based on purchase history, using transactional data to develop profiles for subscribers who either have or haven’t made a purchase over a certain time period.

 - Past text message engagement: Create segments based on recent message engagement.
 How you define “engaged” should be specific to your brand and goals, but a common benchmark is any subscriber who’s clicked on at least one text message from your brand within two to four weeks.